Models based on Mittag-Leffler functions for anomalous relaxation in dielectrics: Acknowledgements

 This work been carried when FM was a Visiting Professor at the Department of Applied Mathematics, IMECC, University of Campinas (Brazil), as a recipient of a Fellowship of the FAEPEX 184/10.
-FM appreciated the scientific atmosphere and perfect conditions for providing research facilities at this Department.
+FM appreciated the scientific atmosphere and perfect conditions for providing research facilities at this Department. \vsp As far the revised versions of this paper are concerned, the authors are grateful to Professors Karina Weron, Rudolf Gorenflo, Tibor K. Pogany and \v{Z}ivorad Tomovski for useful criticism.